rust-lang/rust/doc/tutorial.md

 // then the allocation will be freed.
 ~~~~

-Any type that contains managed boxes or other managed types is
+A _managed_ type is either of the form `@T` for some type `T`, or any
-considered _managed_.
+type that contains managed boxes or other managed types.

 ~~~
 // A linked list node